JoshuaMcClintic/Network-and-Security---Foundations---D315-repeatable-test/README.md

 20 separate questions to use, simply remove some of the key-value pairs in both the <questions> dictionary and the
 <responses> dictionary.
 You will also need to change the <num_questions> variable in lines 235 and 253 of the main.py
 file to match the number of questions your test and in the total number of tests, respectively.

+It's probable best to duplicate the Test_Template.py file and use the new file to create your test, so that you can still have a template file.
+Also, in the methods 'random_test' and 'set_test', the actual .py files for the test being used is hard-coded, so you will have to change that as well.
+It's not a difficult change, though, as you'll just have to change Test_n._attribute_ to your_test_name._attribute_.
 ---
 ## Inputs